 Impact

 The vulnerability exists in the WA300’s cstecgi.cgi script, where the UPLOAD_FILENAME argument is not properly validated in the sub_401510 function.
-A maliciously crafted value can be used to inject arbitrary OS commands that are executed by the device’s shell.
-This can compromise the confidentiality, integrity, and availability of the router as the attacker could run commands with the privileges of the web service process.
+A maliciously crafted value can be used to inject arbitrary OS commands that are executed by the router’s shell.
+This can compromise confidentiality, integrity, and availability of the device.

 Affected Systems